hstarmans/ldgraphy/README.md

 ## To Do
 * if you enable the scan head, you must send some additional stabilization blanks.
 Ideally, there would be some internal check.
-* if the laser module is on for longer than an hour a buffer overflows
 * check z-limits and z-homing offset, z home pin doesn't work
 * use asyncio loop for stabilizer
 * check the speed of polygon in hertz; this might explain why different polygon vendors have such different behavior
-* remove state idle from stabilizer
-* modify bytes in line
-* you need to decide what to do with sync_fail pos
 * add updated stabilizer to machine class
 * constants are now sprinkled over the python code and duplicate.
 This is confusing, also see above.